 - The company has not taken previous conduct and/or performance into consideration.

 Whilst these are the recognised grounds, it’s never wise to refuse to hear an employee’s appeal.
-You may believe that the employee does not have solid grounds for the appeal, but you are always better to go through the process to ensure that nothing is missed and to demonstrate that you allowed the employee the opportunity to fully exercise their rights.
+You may believe that the employee does not have solid grounds for the appeal.
+However, you are always better to go through the process.
+This ensures that nothing is missed.
+It also allows you to demonstrate that you allowed the employee the opportunity to fully exercise their rights.

 4. Who Should Deal with an Appeal?